mpigsley/nebraska-mushrooms/src/cms/content/species/inocybe-spne01-9609.md

 ---

 2024 DNA results of _Inocybe sp-NE01_ represent it as a new, undescribed species from Nebraska Oak/Hickory forests.

+Members of these genus are known to be toxic.
+The toxin in question called **muscarine**.
+Please review the list of symptoms below.

+> The symptoms usually occur within 15-30 minutes of ingestion, and are focused on the involuntary nervous system.
+They include excessive salivation, sweating, tears, lactation (in pregnant women), plus severe vomiting and diarrhea.
+These symptoms may be accompanied by visual disturbances, irregular pulse, decreased blood pressure, and difficulty breathing.
+Victims normally recover within 24 hours, but severe cases may result in death due to respiratory failure.
+Atropine is a specific antidote, but must be administered by a physician.
+Dogs are particularly susceptible to the toxin muscarine. [(Michael, 2024)](https://namyco.org/interests/toxicology/mushroom-poisoning-syndromes/#muscarine)

+If you or someone you know has been poisoned by consuming wild mushrooms, call 9-1-1 and get the individual medical attention IMMEDIATELY.
+Afterwards, please [report poisonings](https://namyco.org/interests/toxicology/report-a-poisoning/) to the North American Mycological Association to contribute to our understanding of wild mushroom safety.

 #### August 17th, 2023 Field Notes - Indian Cave State Park